albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

    description and ``Read`` denotes description to flight plan.

-   -  ``Write departure and destination airport``: Note that disabling this option will result in a route string which cannot be read back into a flight plan.
+   -  ``Write departure and destination airport``: Note that disabling this option will result in an invalid route description which cannot be read back into a flight plan.
    -  ``Write DCT (direct) instructions``: Add ``DCT`` for any direct waypoint connections in the flight plan.
-   -  ``Write cruise speed and altitude instruction``: Add cruise altitude from flight plan and ground speed as set in the flight planning dock window.
+   -  ``Write cruise speed and altitude instruction``: Add cruise altitude from flight plan and speed as set in the aircraft performance.
    -  ``Write SID and STAR``: Add SID and STAR names if any are used for departure or arrival.
    -  ``Write generic SID and STAR``: Add the generic ``SID`` and